Abaco Escape is all the first time visitor needs to know and then some.

 If you can't rent a boat, consider renting a golf cart for getting about for island exploration.
 The newest on Elbow Cay is owned by one of the cays "Nine Sisters" and that be Wilma at Elbow Cay Cart Rentals.
 A couple others that come to mind are Island Cart Rentals and T & N Cart Rentals (Wanda at 366-0069).
 All are often booked during peak periods, so plan ahead.
 For a inter island guided trips of all kinds stop by Froggie's.
 They offer snorkeling and dive trips with or without lunch at a neighboring island restaurant.
 In addition they offer all sorts of out door activities, like hiking, kaiaking etc.

 It's time we define a resort in the Abacos: Includes hotel and or rental villas with bar(s), restaurant(s), pool, beach, and marina .
 Some times the marina, or beach is optional but near by.
 In the village of Hope Town there is one resort, The Hope Town Harbour Lodge.
 It is on the edge of town and where we sometimes stay.
 It has a most marvelous reef for the beginner snorkeler right in front of the Lodge.
-Add to that it's pool, pool bar.
-Add to that their pool side restaurant and you've got a fun place to spent the day.
-Their lodge restaurant, in our opinion, is the finest restaurant on the island.
+Add to that it's lovely pool bar with the ever popular bar tender Gary turned Bahamian TV star & naturalist, you've got a fun place to spent the day.
+At the Lodge, lunch is served on the patio deck pool side and dinner in their lodge restaurant whichi s in our opinion, is the finest restaurant on the island.

 Just up the street from the Lodge is the school house.
 It's so cute to see the children going past all dressed in their tidy uniforms.
 Too bad we don't have that in the States.
 The Lodge has no marina, just a small dock for bow in parking of small boats for guests and visitors.
 It is also a ferry stop so dock your boat on the side.
 The Lodge offers cottages, pool side cabanas and of course rooms in their main building.
 But check the water pressure on the top floors.